Monte Carlo method: Formulae for simulations' results with bounds

 For example, if $\delta = 99\%$, then $n \geq 2(b - a)^2 \ln(2/0.01)/\epsilon^2 \approx 10.6(b - a)^2/\epsilon^2$.

 Computational costs

 Despite its conceptual and algorithmic simplicity, the computational cost associated with a Monte Carlo simulation can be staggeringly high.
 In general the method requires many samples to get a good approximation, which may incur an arbitrarily large total runtime if the processing time of a single sample is high.
 Although this is a severe limitation in very complex problems, the embarrassingly parallel nature of the algorithm allows this large cost to be reduced (perhaps to a feasible level) through parallel computing strategies in local processors, clusters, cloud computing, GPU, FPGA, etc.

+In financial and safety-critical applications, floating-point non-determinism across hardware platforms can compound these costs, as results may vary between runs or across different processors (x86, ARM, GPU), sometimes requiring redundant simulations or consensus mechanisms to verify numerical correctness.